il2255/SBWT/README.md

 ```

 ### rbwt.py
-This is a program to process regular **bwa** with specifically defined parameters.
+This is a program to process regular **bwa** with specifically predefined parameters.
 To test with naive algorithm I defined following parameter for the **bwa** program.

 './bwa aln -n 0 -o 0 -l 10000000 -d 0 -i 0 -k 0 -f '

 To change **bwa** parameter, use the constant parameter COMMAND_FIND_ALN defined in **const.py**.
-The default will disabled seed, gap, indel, mismatches and use **bwa aln** which is commonly used for the short segments to enforce only burrows wheeler transform without any other local alignment algorithm.
+These predefined parameter will disabled seed, gap, indel, mismatches and use **bwa aln** which is commonly used for the short segments to enforce only burrows wheeler transform without any local alignment algorithm.

 The program performs an indexing procedure, alignment procedure and converting the result to SAM file procedure.
-It creates multiple output files related to the **bwa** program but the important output is the result output in the SAM format.
+It creates multiple output files related to the **bwa** program but the important output is the result output in the SAM format which will be used for the analysis.

 * Output file form:
   * **SAM_(query file).sam**